 23 foods to help lose weight

 Eating a healthy diet is necessary to kick-start an increased metabolism.
 Consuming certain foods and drinks to increase your metabolism can go a long way.
-Metabolism is the binding effects of all the different biochemical processes that continues to take place in your body on a cellular level.
+Metabolism is the binding effect of all the different biochemical processes that continue to take place in your body on a cellular level.
 As humans our metabolism is what makes us function, making it possible to think, digest food, and be active.

 Anyone can benefit from an increased metabolism because your metabolism is the powerhouse to the energy provided to keep you going.
 An increase in metabolism helps ensure your body is functioning properly and makes individuals less susceptible to other diseases like diabetes, which is a sign of a metabolic disorder, or your metabolism not functioning properly.
-With a low metabolism you can experience cold, flu, depression, headaches, belly problems, constipation and weight gain to name a few, besides acne and skin problems.
+With a low metabolism, you can experience cold, flu, depression, headaches, belly problems, constipation, and weight gain to name a few, besides acne and skin problems.